 - 1. All assistantships must be approved by the Graduate Chair and Department Head and are subject to the availability of funds. - 2.
 The assignment of assistants to projects and the duration of assistants' appointments will be decided by the Graduate Chair and Department Head.
-The Graduate Committee will provide recommendations in accordance with current policy. - Assistantship stipends will typically begin on the first day of classes of the student's first semester.
+The Graduate Committee will provide recommendations in accordance with current policy. - 3.
+Assistantship stipends will typically begin on the first day on which students are required to attend Orientation in the student's first semester.
 Continuation of assistantships depends on satisfactory academic performance (see next section).
 Stipends will end on the day of final deposit, unless the last day of work is clearly some other date or the assistantship has expired. - 4.
 Graduate staff members are exempt from tuition and fees except for registration and service fees. - 5.
-Payday is the last working day of each month.
+There are 26 paydays disbursed bi-weekly per year.
 Notifications from the University and department business office will keep students informed of payroll changes. - 6.
 Pay increases will take effect at the beginning of the month following the date of eligibility. - 7.
 All graduate assistants in the Department are twelve-month employees of the University.
 Benefits-eligible graduate students receive 22 days of vacation per year, accrued at the rate of two days per month except for the months of March and September.
 Graduate assistants should not assume that they are automatically on vacation during academic holidays such as semester breaks, spring break, etc. Rather, days off must be approved in advance by the assistantship supervisor.
 Purdue University does not pay for terminal vacation which may have accrued upon completion of the degree.
 Purdue University also has a policy allowing two weeks sick leave for benefits-eligible graduate students and 15 days per year military leave for all students. - 8.
-Graduate staff may purchase tickets to athletic, social and cultural events at staff rates. - 9.
-Graduate staff members are entitled to the use of Department and University facilities and equipment in carrying out assistantship duties.
-This includes secretarial service for approved projects (typing of the thesis is not included).
-Requests for facilities should be made through the major professor or supervisor. - 10.
-Graduate staff may rent student housing at the rates applicable to all graduate students. - 11.
-Graduate staff with less than three-quarter-time appointments are not granted campus parking or driving permits.
-However, for those living 1.3 miles from campus, commuter permits are available.
-Parking space is provided at residence units. - 12.
-Graduate staff members are not entitled to social security, retirement, life insurance, staff dependent fee reductions, tenure, sabbatical leave or other fringe benefits of the academic, administrative, or clerical staff.
+Outside Activities/Employment for those with RA/TA Appointments in Ag Econ.
+Outside employment beyond the 0.5 time RA/TA/fellowship is strongly discouraged.
+In the event that you wish to pursue alternate employment, you are expected to resign from your position or request to take a leave of absence from employment to pursue that outside opportunity.
+The Graduate Chair can assist you with proper planning for planned leaves from your RA/TA role, such as to pursue an internship.
+In rare and unusual cases where outside employment, including in the form of an internship, are being pursued concurrent with your department RA/TA/fellowship, the following conditions need to hold for approval to be considered: